LoireLab/df_scripts/docs/multihaul.rst

 This tool allows dwarves to collect several adjacent items at once when performing hauling jobs with a wheelbarrow.
-When enabled, new ``StoreItemInStockpile`` jobs will automatically attach nearby items so they can be hauled in a single trip.
+When enabled, new ``StoreItemInStockpile`` jobs will automatically attach identical nearby items so they can be hauled in a single trip.
+The script only triggers when a wheelbarrow is definitively attached to the job.
 By default, up to four additional items within one tile of the original item are collected.

 Usage
 -----